RodF2/MonthEndRates/README.md

 # MonthEndRates
-Market rates pull for updating the monthly Treasury distribution
+Market rates query for updating the monthly Treasury distribution